Epargne 3 account

 Maximum payment amounts

-The legally authorised payment amounts in 2021 are as follows:
+The payments authorised by law in 2022 are as follows:

 - for persons affiliated to a pension fund: maximum CHF 6,883 per year